 - Complete a work placement

 Entry requirements (minimum)

-- SQA ESOL Intermediate 1 (minimum of 2 units achieved)/ IELTS 4.5
+- SQA ESOL Intermediate (minimum of two units achieved) and IELTS 4.5 or equivalent

 - an interest in working in Business and Administration